Handing in Your Outline and Essay

 ‘Test Your Similarity Index’: About a week before each essay is due, you will find a link on iLearn called ‘Test your Similarity Index’.
 The point of this link if for you to check the similarity index, that is, to check if your essay is flagged for plagiarism.
 Uploading your essay to this link will give you a percentage of similarity.
 The similarity index does not necessarily imply that you have copied, but if your similarity index is high it may mean that you have not referenced properly, or that you have paraphrased sources too closely without using your own words.
 The point of this link is to help you learn to reference properly and avoid losing marks for poor referencing.
 The day before the due date for the essays, the link becomes very slow as everyone uses it, so do not leave it to the last minute to check your similarity index.
 If you leave it to the day before, you may not get a report produced in time to help you.
 ALSO, PLEASE REMEMBER that submitting your outline / essay to this link does NOT constitute a submission.
 You must remember to SUBMIT YOUR FINAL COPY of the outline / essay to the proper link before the due date.

-Extensions: any extensions must be requested with valid documentation of their necessity (e.g. medical certificate) through the university’s Disruption to Studies procedure.
-See http://www.students.mq.edu.au/student_admin/manage_your_study_program/disruption_to_studies/ for information about whether your circumstances qualify under the university’s policy and information on how to apply for consideration.
-Any work which is submitted after the due date without an extension will be penalised at the rate of 2 percentage points per day.
+Extensions: any extensions must be requested with valid documentation of their necessity (e.g. medical certificate) through the university’s Special Considerations procedure.
+See the Policies and Procedures link in this Unit Guide for information about whether your circumstances qualify under the university’s policy and information on how to apply for consideration.

 Feedback: We take feedback very seriously – we want you to learn from your first essay outline so that you can improve before handing in your essay assignment!
 Your essays will be returned through the ANTH106 iLearn page, approximately three weeks after submission date, except in the case of late submissions, which will be returned at the markers’ discretion.
 Your marker will write the feedback on your electronic submission through Grademark (accessed through the Turnitin link where you submitted).
 Pay close attention to the feedback you get on your outline so that you can benefit from it when writing your essay assignment.